 Unlike most delivery driver gigs, Instacart Shoppers not only take the order to the customer, but they also work as personal shoppers to select the items in the order that they will later deliver.

 How To Become an Instacart Shopper

-We’ll get to the requirements to work for Instacart next, but the first thing you’ll discover after you’ve provided your contact information is that you’ll need to decide whether you want to work as a ‘Full-Service Shopper’ or an In-Store Shopper.
+The first thing you’ll discover after you’ve provided your contact information is that you’ll need to decide what exactly you want to do for Instacart: